Rabies is a deadly viral disease that affects the nervous system of mammals, including dogs, cats, and humans.

 Rabies is caused by a virus that is typically transmitted through the bite of an infected animal.
 The virus travels through the nervous system to the brain, leading to severe neurological symptoms and, ultimately, death.
 Once clinical signs appear, rabies is almost always fatal.

 Wild animals such as raccoons, bats, foxes, coyotes, and skunks are the most common carriers in North America.
 However, unvaccinated dogs and cats can also become infected and serve as a source of transmission.
+Our veterinarians are Rabies vaccinated due to the risk of handling infected animals.
+They have seen positive Rabies cases in domestic pets, and have had numerous raccoons and skunks test positive, the virus is endemic in north Georgia.

 Why Rabies Vaccination Is Critical

 Vaccination is the most effective way to prevent Rabies in pets.
 It not only protects individual animals but also creates a barrier that reduces the spread of the virus within the community Positive Rabies cases have been trending upwards in Georgia over the past several years with positive cases confirmed in Jackson and neighboring counties.
+We administer the standard Killed Vaccine which has been extensively tested.
+We do not administer Rabies vaccines with mRNA technology.
+The state of Georgia requires dogs and cats to have a current Rabies vaccine.
+The state does not recognize titers or medical exemptions from a Rabies vaccine.

 For Dogs